 Press ‘y’ when prompt for the confirmation to complete installation.

-Once the MySQL installation completed on your Amazon Linux system.
+Once the MySQL installation is completed on your Amazon Linux system.
 You need to enable the MySQL service to start on system boot.
-Also, start service using the following commands:
+Also, start the service using the following commands:

 sudo systemctl enable mysqld

 sudo systemctl start mysqld